 Keyword Research Tool

-Before you do anything I would suggest you get a keyword research tool for example something like Serpstat does the trick.
+Before you do anything I would suggest you get a keyword research tool, for example something like Serpstat does the trick.
 Serpstat currently have a FREE package which is useful if you are only looking for a handful of queries or a package at $49 for up to 1000 queries per day.
-At that type of price it is a low price for a tool that is well developed and will help you with keyword research as well as doing research on your competitors.
-So you can see what your competitors rank in organic search as well as paid advertising, the tool even shows you what your competitors ad looks like and it also gives you an idea on the average CPC ( Cost Per Click ).
+At that type of price it is a low price for a tool that is well developed and will help you with keyword research.
+As well as doing research on your competitors you can see what your competitors rank for in organic search as well as paid advertising, the tool even shows you what your competitors ad looks like and it also gives you an idea on the average CPC ( Cost Per Click ).

-There is an alternative to which is called SEMRush and has been a tool that many SEO and PPC consultants have used for years and it is a very good tool and one that I use daily.
+There is an alternative too which is called SEMRush, this has been a tool that many SEO and PPC consultants have used for years and it is a very good tool and one that I use daily.
 SEMRush is a tool that is constantly updating and is becoming a more all-round SEO and Competitor analysis tool.
 With this tool you can see what your competition are doing on PPC, see what their ads are like and what keywords they are bidding on.

 The keyword research that SEMRush provides is invaluable as it will give you how much the monthly search volume is on each keyword and an average cost per click price which is pretty handy when you are doing PPC.